adospinoiu/MERN_TikTok_Clone/README (GitHub Created Blank).md

 #7 NPM Init to create the package.json in the tiktok-backend folder

 #8 Add to the package.json file the 'script' to "start": "node server.js"

+#9 Install Express and Mongoose by running npm i express mongoose to establish the server.
+Installed in tiktok-backend folder